-All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on CPOMs and passed without delay to the DSL.
+All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding system (CPOMs) and passed without delay to the DSL.
 Our records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes.